ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

     return balance
 ```

-And that's all for `db.py` file!
+And that's all for the `db.py` file!

-Now we can use these 4 functions in our other components of bot to work with database.
+Now we can use these four functions in other components of the bot to work with the database.

-## Toncenter API
+## TON Center API
-In `ton.py` file we'll declare a function that will process all new deposits, increase user balances and notify them.
+In `ton.py` file we'll declare a function that will process all new deposits, increase user balances, and notify them.

 ### getTransactions method

-We'll use the Toncenter API, their docs are available here:
+We'll use the TON Center API.
+Their docs are available here:
 https://toncenter.com/api/v2/

 We need the [getTransactions](https://toncenter.com/api/v2/#/accounts/get_transactions_getTransactions_get) method to get information about latest transactions of a given account.

-Let's have a look at what does this method take as input parameters and what does it return.
+Let's have a look at what this method takes as input parameters and what it returns.

 There is only one mandatory input field `address`, but we also need the `limit` field to specify how many transactions do we want to get in return.

-Now let's try to run this method on [Toncenter website](https://toncenter.com/api/v2/#/accounts/get_transactions_getTransactions_get) with any existing wallet address to understand what should we get from the output.
+Now let's try to run this method on the [TON Center website](https://toncenter.com/api/v2/#/accounts/get_transactions_getTransactions_get) with any existing wallet address to understand what we should get from the output.

 ```json
 {